matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 ### The `m.server.participation` event, `state_key: ${serverName}`

-This is a capbility that allows the server named in the `state_key` to send `m.server.subscription`, it is sent to accept the `m.server.knock` EDU.
+This is a capability that allows the server named in the `state_key` to send `m.server.subscription`, it is sent to accept the `m.server.knock` EDU.
 The event can also be used to make a server aware of a room's existence, so that it can be optionally preload and cache a room before the server's users discover it.